-2.1.7 Certificate revocation list
+2.1.3 Certificate revocation list

 The MyID application server must be able to communicate with the Certificate Revocation List (CRL) location.
-The CRL is checked for validity whenever MyID connects to the CA.
+The CRL is checked for validity whenever MyID connects to the CA. If using a Microsoft ADS-backed CA, this is not the case by default for CRLs published to the directory.
+Ensure that your CRL publication is to a publicly accessible location.

-2.1.8 Multiple Entrust digital identities with a single Luna SA HSM
+2.1.4 Multiple Entrust digital identities with a single Luna SA HSM